MPC88/MC_SVShipRename/README.md

 - UseShipName shows the ship name if it has been renamed with this mod.
 - Both shows the ship name and the captain's name in parenthesis (loooooooong).

+Fleet List Name Display Mode changes how fleet member names are shown in the fleet list (top right).
+Options are the same as above.